lightningWhite/WeatherAndEMFSensingStation/readme.md

 The project requires Python 3 to be installed.

-Once this repository is cloned, perform the following steps:
+Once this repository is cloned, perform the following steps in the repository
+directory:

 Create a python virtual environment and activate it: